-Because with digital marketing, the power lies with the consumer, who is behind a screen interacting with your content and free of physical interactions, powerful avenues for marketers to convince them.
+When it comes to digital marketing, the power lies with the consumer, who is behind a screen interacting with your content and free of physical communication which is a powerful avenue for marketers to convince them.

-With the wrong strategies implemented, a marketer’s energy and effort applied for months or years can be sucked dry overnight.
+With the wrong strategies implemented, a marketer’s energy and efforts applied for months or years will be fruitless.

-But with the right strategies, you can rest assured that your online assets will act as a safety net that protects you from the unforgiving marketing terrain.
+But with the right strategies, you can rest assured that your online assets will protect you from the unforgiving marketing terrain.

 One of these protective strategies is using the 5 C’s criteria when pricing and marketing your products.

 The 5 C’s of pricing serves as a method of helping professionals, including digital marketers, focus on what matters when pricing products and selling them online.

 I came across this concept reading Implementing Value Pricing: A Radical Business Model for Professional Firms by Ronald J. Baker.